syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 ## Hiding Window Programmatically

-To hide the window, set `DockState` attached property of the `SfDockingManager` as Hidden.
+To hide the window, set `DockState` AttachedProperty of the `SfDockingManager` as Hidden.

 {% tabs %}